matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 process.
 The page will attempt to call the JavaScript function ``window.onLogin`` when login has been successfully completed.

+Non-credential related parameters of the login endpoint can be provided as query parameters, for example the ``device_id`` or ``initial_device_display_name``.
+These are to be forwarded to the login endpoint during the login process.

+    GET /_matrix/static/client/login/?device_id=GHTYAJCE

 .. _Registration:

 Account registration and management